Modern era: World War II

 It is possible that around 62 million people died in the war; estimates vary greatly.
 About 60% of all casualties were civilians, who died as a result of disease, starvation, genocide (in particular, the Holocaust), and aerial bombing.
 The former Soviet Union and China suffered the most casualties.
 Estimates place deaths in the Soviet Union at around 23 million, while China suffered about 10 million.
 No country lost a greater portion of its population than Poland: approximately 5.6 million, or 16%, of its pre-war population of 34.8 million died.
 The Holocaust (which roughly means "burnt whole") was the deliberate and systematic murder of millions of Jews and other "unwanted" groups during World War II by the Nazi regime in Germany.
 Several differing views exist regarding whether it was intended to occur from the war's beginning or if the plans for it came about later.
 Regardless, persecution of Jews extended well before the war even started, such as during Kristallnacht (Night of Broken Glass).
 The Nazis used propaganda to great effect to stir up anti-Semitic feelings within ordinary Germans.

 After World War II, Europe was informally split into Western and Soviet spheres of influence.
 Western Europe later aligned as NATO, and Eastern Europe as the Warsaw Pact.
 There was a shift in power from Western Europe and the British Empire to the two new superpowers, the United States and the Soviet Union.
 These two rivals would later face off in the Cold War.
 In Asia, the defeat of Japan led to its democratization.
 China's civil war continued through and after the war, eventually resulting in the establishment of the People's Republic of China.
 The former colonies of the European powers began their road to independence.

 Cold War

-The Cold War between the "West" (the United States, Western Europe, and Japan) and the "East" (the Soviet Union, Eastern Europe, and China) dominated politics from the end of World War II in 1945, until the collapse of the Soviet Union in 1991, at which point the Cold War ended and the post–Cold War era began (which includes most of the 1990s and the last decade of the 21st century).
+The Cold War between the "West" (the United States, Western Europe, and Japan) and the "East" (the Soviet Union, Eastern Europe, and China) dominated politics from the end of World War II in 1945, until the collapse of the Soviet Union in 1991, at which point the Cold War ended and the post–Cold War era began (which includes most of the 1990s).

-The Korean War, Vietnam War, and Soviet–Afghan War, impacted political life, while the counterculture of the 1960s and the rise of computers changed society in different, complex ways, including higher social and local mobility.
+The Korean War, Vietnam War, Soviet–Afghan War, and Gulf War, impacted political life, while the counterculture of the 1960s and the rise of computers changed society in different, complex ways, including higher social and local mobility.